 - Drawing Support

 A new video tag makes it easy to embed video on a page without the need for any third-party software.
-There’s still some debate about video formats, but HTML5 allows you to include multiple formats.
-This built-in graceful degradation allows the browser to step through the list of formats until it finds a format it can play.
+HTML5 allows you to include multiple formats, including MP4, AVI, MPG, MOV and others.
+That’s great because there’s still some debate about which video format to use.
+Built-in graceful degradation allows the browser to step through the list of files until it finds a format it can play.

 Previously only available in native apps specific to the platform (Android, iOS, etc.), HTML5 now features an API allowing you to get the geographical position of a user.
 It requires the user’s permission the same way a native app does, but once approved, you can pinpoint a user anywhere in the world directly inside your HTML5 app.